 For initial mid-tier cluster configuration, follow the information provide in SAS Note 59810

 Additional manual steps are required to successfully configure these updates on a horizontal mid-tier cluster.
 See SAS Note SAS Note 60103 for further instructons.

-This completes the installation of hot fix S46010 on 64-bit Enabled AIX.
+This completes the installation of hot fix S46010 on Solaris for x64.

 Copyright 2018 SAS Institute Inc. All Rights Reserved.